Yes. Please. Can we do that immediately?

 No inspection requirements.

 The "80 percent" rule allows anyone to buy a block that needs machining work to become a completed firearm.
+This is a precision operation and well beyond the capabilities of most people without a CNC machine.
+CNC devices are thousands to hundreds of thousands of dollars.
 The block has to be no more than 80 percent complete.
 If the person is prohibited from owning a firearm, completing the block to make it into a firearm is a federal crime.

 Depending on the kind of instruction, requirements vary.
 Class requirements vary.

-Depending on kind of instruction, requirements vary, but at minimum require a background check and be legally allowed to own a firearm as well as tax certifiying classes by a certifying agency.
+Depending on kind of instruction, requirements vary, but at minimum require a background check and be legally allowed to own a firearm as well as tax certifying classes by a certifying agency.

 MANUFACTURE & REPAIR